Dexter Lembikisa: Loans

 In September 2024, Lembikisa joined Swiss Super League club Yverdon-Sport on a season-long loan deal.
 On 1 January 2025, the loan was terminated early.

 In February 2025, he moved to League One club Barnsley on loan until the end of the season.

 On 1 September 2025, he joined League One side Lincoln City on loan until January 2026.
 He made his debut in the EFL Trophy against Manchester United U21.
+He returned having played five times in all competitions.

 International career

 Lembikisa was born in England to a Congolese father and Jamaican mother.
 He was called up to represent the Jamaica U20s for the 2022 CONCACAF U-20 Championship.

 He debuted for the senior Jamaica national team in a friendly 1–0 loss to Trinidad and Tobago on 11 March 2023.
 He later was included in Jamaica's selection for the 2023 CONCACAF Gold Cup.
 He appeared in all three group games and supplied an assist for the final goal in a 4–1 win against Trinidad and Tobago, helping the team advance to the knockout stage.